Wah-Sut

 Wah-Sut (Wah-sut-Khakaure-maa-kheru-em-Abdju, meaning Enduring are the places of Khakaure justified in Abydos) is a town located south of Abydos in Middle Egypt.
 The name of the town indicates that it was originally built as an outlying part of Abydos, set up by the Egyptian state as housing for the people working in and around the funerary complex of pharaoh Senusret III (fl. c.
 1850 BCE) of the Twelfth Dynasty, at the peak of the Middle Kingdom.

 This complex consists of the mortuary temple, the town of Wah-Sut, and a tomb dug into the bed-rock beneath the Mountain of Anubis, a nearby hill with a pyramidal shape.
 The town continued to exist for at least another 150 years, well into the Thirteenth Dynasty, when it was close to a royal necropolis of the tombs of Neferhotep I and Sobekhotep IV (fl. c.
 1730 BCE).
 A document attests to its existence during the much later New Kingdom.

-Middle Kingdom connections

-Wah-sut was built during the Middle Kingdom in the 12th Dynasty.
-The Egyptian government built it for the workers constructing Senusret III’s mortuary temple.
-Senusret III reigned at the peak of the Middle Kingdom period, c.
-1850 BCE.
-According To Joseph Wegner, this pharaoh set into motion many governmental changes, which established a break in the chronology of the Middle Kingdom between the previous "early" period and the ensuing "late" period.
-Many texts have been found in the administrative records of this time period.
-Aside from these texts, the archaeological record shows proof of the changes as well.

-One major change made by Senusret III, which is found in significance at Wah-Sut, is the importance of Mayors.
-The Mayor’s work is done in the direct guidance of the officials of the royal government.
-They were important within their towns as well as the surroundings.
-They hold multiple titles within the community including head of the economic and administrative aspects of the town and temple.
-This degree of change of the government directly led to a more centralized government.

-Many cultural and religious changes were made in Egypt during the Middle Kingdom.
-The use of amulets as divine symbols increased drastically during this period.
-The scarab beetle became the most recognizable.
-It is known to symbolize the solar cycle and rebirth.
-Such amulets were found throughout the Wah-Sut complex in the form of seals of government officials.
-They seem to be linked to burials as well as worn during life.